 A visit to a local antiques and vintage store will reveal even more treasures from the past.

-Sorell is rich in produce too, with fruit farms where you can pick all kinds of stone and berry fruits, including rare heritage varieties.
+Sorell is rich in produce too.
+At the Sorell Fruit Farm you can pick all kinds of stone and berry fruits, including rare heritage varieties.

 Just west of Sorell is the Orielton Lagoon, a nature reserve with locally significant flora and fauna and migratory shorebirds that rest here on their international journeys.